 After running an extensive set of experiments in two to five dimensions with nine different scoring functions some general trends appear even though the fundamental question of which particular scoring function to use remains largely inconclusive.
-The results given in the paper is only a small first step in the this direction.
+The results given in this paper are only small steps in this direction.
 The first, not necessarily surprisingly result is that the quality of the underlying regression model plays a key role in the performance of any adaptive sampling technique.
 In this study the GPM model performs the best and is the only one showing significant differences between scoring functions.
 Overall, it seems that the combination of ALM and GPM is the preferred choice even though some functions perform well with the Delta criteria.